Open-WP-Club/wp-sanitize/readme.md

 ## 📊 Usage

 1. In your WordPress admin panel, navigate to Tools > Data Sanitizer.
-2. Select the data types you want to sanitize (emails, usernames, or comments).
+2. Select the data types you want to sanitize (including WooCommerce orders if available).
 3. Click "Save Settings" to store your preferences.
 4. Hit "Start Sanitization" to begin the process.
 5. Monitor the progress bar and check the logs for details.